huonw/concurrency-apr15/slides.md

 the number is 61
 ```

-# Why data races?

-Rust tackles data races specifically: race condition, dead locks, live
-locks, ... are still possible.
+# "Data races"?

+A *data race* occurs if:

+- a memory location is accessed concurrently
+- at least one of those accesses is a write
+- at least one of those accesses is non-atomic

-Data races are undefined behaviour and code with data races may behave
+They are undefined behaviour: code with data races may behave very
-very strangely due to optimisations and CPU behaviour.
+strangely due to optimisations and CPU behaviour.

+Rust tackles data races due to the memory safety implications.
+Race
+conditions, dead locks, live locks, ... are not outlawed.

-## Technical details
+# Implementation details

 The
 [`std::marker::Send`](http://doc.rust-lang.org/std/marker/trait.Send.html)
 and
 [`std::marker::Sync`](http://doc.rust-lang.org/std/marker/trait.Sync.html)
 traits are key.
-Used to ensure data race freedom by leveraging the
+Ensure data race freedom by leveraging the
 guarantees of ownership, `&mut` and `&`.

-# Questions?

-&nbsp;

-## Links
+Defined entirely in `std`: the compiler/language has no hard-coded
+knowledge of threads or thread-safety.

+More details:

 - [Fearless Concurrency in Rust](http://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html)
 - [Some notes on Send and Sync](http://huonw.github.io/blog/2015/02/some-notes-on-send-and-sync/)

+# Questions?

 <span style="font-size: 80%">These slides are available at </span>[<span style="font-size: 80%">huonw.github.io/concurrency-apr15</span>](http://huonw.github.io/concurrency-apr15)<span style="font-size: 80%">.</span>